lonelycode/tyk-io-site-content/dashboard-v0-9/portal/developers.md

 dashboard page which show them their API usage over the past 7 days as well as the policy and quota limits on their relevant keys.

-Develoeprs can sign up to multiple APIs using the APi catalogue, only logged in users are allowed to access this section of the site.
+Developers can sign up to multiple APIs using the APi catalogue, only logged in users are allowed to access this section of the site.

 Developer accounts belong to an organisation ID, so accounts cannot be shared across organisations in a Tyk